Become a WOC Nurse Specialist!

 Self-Paced WOC Pathway

 The Self-Paced Program is WEB WOC’s most recent addition to its delivery options.
 This Program was developed to allow the learner flexibility and choice related to deadlines for assignments, quizzes, and finals.
-The learner receives twice as much time to complete theory (approximately 8 weeks per course) with less faculty guidance.
+The learner receives twice as much time to complete theory with less faculty guidance.
 Faculty feedback remains an important aspect of learning in this approach but is less frequent that in the Traditional Program.
 For learners who desire more control over their schedules, this may be their best option.

 COMING SOON!
 WEB WOC has developed a comprehensive Experiential Pathway course that provides the required 50 Contact Hours for each scope of practice for nurses that are looking to certify through the WOCNCB or for nurses looking for PGP hours for recertification.